ParakhSrivastava/Entry-Management-System/README.md

     * Created a button for Input Data command.
     * Created a button for Displaying Visitors records.
     * Created a button for Displaying Hosts records.

+## Future Work
+* SMS facility can be given to the Visitors and Hosts.
+* GUI can be made much more User-friendly.

+# THANK YOU